Document List

 • Count Cases

 Displays the total number of cases in the dataset or for a specific attribute.
-Useful for understanding the overall workload or volume.
+Useful for understanding the overall workload or case volume.

 • Count Events